 Apart from intensities and position of the peaks, one should also discuss the "fall off" on the sides of the main structure.
-The extension algorithms used in MC TS codes (e.g., in Geant4-DNA~\cite{inc2018}) do not account for the momentum broadening of the ELF, such as the early Ritchie model(s) and the Ashley model, which exhibit a much steeper fall below the maximum.
+The extension algorithms used in many MC TS codes (e.g., in Geant4-DNA~\cite{inc2018}) do not account for the momentum broadening of the ELF being largely based on the early Ritchie model(s) and the Ashley model, which exhibit a much steeper fall below the maximum.
 However, more recent MC TS codes have included momentum broadening either empirically~\cite{10.1667/RR13362.1} or via the Mermin dielectric function~\cite{Garcia_Molina_2011}.

 In the insets to figure~\ref{fig:basis-q0}, we compare the ELF obtained with the local field effects (LFE), which is the same as the TZP results of the main panels, and without LFE (i.e., NLFE).
 In an inhomogeneous and polarizable system, on a microscopic scale, the LFE imply that the matrix $\epsilon_{\mathbf{GG}'}$ has non-zero off-diagonal elements.
 In practical terms, it means that the Coulomb interactions between the electrons of the system (i.e., the Coulomb kernel, Eq.~\eqref{kernel1}) are included.
 The LFE are stronger when the inhomogeneity of the system is larger.
 Although, if the microscopic polarizability of the inhomogeneous system is small, the LFE are small.
 For $\textit{q}\rightarrow 0$, the LFE only change the height of the main feature (inset to figure \ref{fig:basis-q0}(a)), maintaining to a large extent the overall shape of the NLFE result.
 Practically, the LFE suppress the absorption, due to the induced classical depolarization potential.
 LFE are expected to give a small contribution in situations and systems with a smoothly varying electronic density.
-On the contrary, the LFE give a more sizable contribution for larger wavevectors as seen in the inset to figure~\ref{fig:basis-q0}(b).
+On the contrary, the LFE give a more sizable contribution for larger wave-vectors as seen in the inset to figure~\ref{fig:basis-q0}(b).